 4. TOTNES WEIR POOL

-5. DAY TICKETS – NON SALMON MEMBERS
+5. SALMON DAY TICKETS FOR NON-SALMON MEMBERS

-Members who are not holders of season tickets for Salmon Membership, may by notifying the Honorary Secretary in advance, purchase up to two one-day tickets per month, at a cost to be determined by the Committee, to fish for Salmon on any part of the Association Water, except Totnes Weir Pool.
+Members who are not holders of season tickets for Salmon Membership may purchase one day ticket per month, at a cost to be determined by the committee, to fish for Salmon on any part of the Association water except Totnes Weir Pool.

 6. GUEST TICKETS

 Members must accompany their guests at all times on the river.
-Such tickets shall be issued at the discretion of the Committee, which may withdraw this privilege if it is abused.
+Such tickets shall be issued at the discretion of the committee, which may withdraw this privilege if it is abused.
 Excessive use of tickets for the same guest in the same season will be regarded as abuse.
-In the case of Totnes Weir, if there are more than five Member rods fishing then the guest should share his or her host’s rod.
+In the case of Totnes Weir, if there are more than five member rods fishing then the guest should share his or her host’s rod.

 7. CHILDREN OF MEMBERS

-8. VISITORS TICKETS
+8. VISITORS’ TICKETS

 Totnes Weir Pool